-At Body Beautiful, we take pride in educating our patients.
+At Body Beautiful, we take pride in educating our patients with our Laser Treatment Definition Glossary.
 We realized our site is filled with words that may not be common for some.
-We have made a glossary (referral source) for you to utilize when you come across a word you may not know the definition of.
+We have made a glossary (referral source) for you to utilize when you come across a word you may not know.
 Please take advantage of these educational before and after pictures/video and many other resources available on our site.
 If you have any question don’t hesitate to call 724 987 3221.

 To search for a specific word hold Control + F key